Maria Pia de Saxe-Coburgo e Bragança: Rosario Poidimani

 Rosario Poidimani (born Syracuse, August 25, 1941) is an Italian businessman.
 On December 2, 1985, Maria Pia signed a document purporting to amend the Portuguese Monarchic Constitution of 1838, and recognising Rosario Poidimani as her eventual heir.
-On February 19, 1986, she signed a second document affirming that there was a blood relationship between her and Rosario Poidimani – but not stating exactly what this relationship was.
-The Constitution of 1838, which excluded Miguel I of Portugal and his descendants, the present line of the Portuguese Royal family, was revoked in 1842, where the Constitutional Charter of 1826 was reinstated until the Republic, on October 5, 1910.
+On February 19, 1986, she signed a second document affirming that there was a blood relationship between her and Poidimani – but not stating exactly what this relationship was.
+The Constitution of 1838, which excluded Miguel I of Portugal and his descendants, the present line of the Portuguese Royal family, was revoked in 1842, when the Constitutional Charter of 1826 was reinstated until the Republic, on October 5, 1910.

-On April 3, 1987, Maria Pia signed a document abdicating her claim to the Portuguese throne and transferring her claimed rights to Rosario Poidimani.
-In the abdication document she stated that the reason for her action in favour of Rosario Poidimani was that she has been "totally deprived of the support of my descent".
+On April 3, 1987, Maria Pia signed a document abdicating her claim to the Portuguese throne and transferring her claimed rights to Poidimani.
+In the abdication document she stated that the reason for her action in favour of Poidimani was that she had been "totally deprived of the support of my descent".

-Since 1987, Rosario Poidimani has styled himself "H.R.H.
+Since 1987, Poidimani has styled himself "H.R.H.
 Dom Rosario of Saxe-Coburg and Gotha Braganza, 22nd Duke of Braganza", and has been active in promoting his claims.

-In December 2003, Rosario Poidimani brought a libel suit in Italy against Guy Stair Sainty in response to Sainty's analysis of the claims of Maria Pia and Rosario Poidimani, A brief response to statements made by the supporters of the late Maria Pia de Saxe-Coburgo e Bragança, her grandson Carlos Miguel Berrocal y Blais, and her alleged cognate Rosario Poidimani in respect of their claims to the throne of Portugal.
-In August 2010 Rosario Poidimani won a decision against Sainty in the court of Vicenza; for defamation allegedly caused by the article; Sainty was ordered to pay twenty thousand euro in the judgment.
-The case was won by Stair Sainty under appeal by the Italian Court of Appeal of Venice, no. 730/2016 published March 30, 2016, RG n.
+In December 2003, Poidimani brought a libel suit in Italy against Guy Stair Sainty in response to Sainty's analysis of the claims of Maria Pia and Rosario Poidimani, A brief response to statements made by the supporters of the late Maria Pia de Saxe-Coburgo e Bragança, her grandson Carlos Miguel Berrocal y Blais, and her alleged cognate Rosario Poidimani in respect of their claims to the throne of Portugal.
+In August 2010, Poidimani won a decision against Sainty in the court of Vicenza; for defamation allegedly caused by the article, Sainty was ordered to pay €20,000 in the judgment.
+However, that judgment was reversed by the Italian Court of Appeal of Venice, no. 730/2016 published March 30, 2016, RG n.
 2667/2010, Repert. n.
-680/2016 del March 30, 2016.
+680/2016 of March 30, 2016.

-In 2007 Poidimani was arrested on the charge of fraud in connection with the alleged sale of diplomatic passports; Poidimani claimed that he had the right to issue these passports as head of the Royal House of Portugal and president of the IIRD.
-The Court of Busto Arsizio initially sentenced him to 5 years in prison in January 2011; However, on April 15, 2013, the Court of Appeal of Milan overturned the conviction and sentence.
-Rosario Poidimani has also initiated a number of complaints and lawsuits against Duarte Pio and against numerous Portuguese government officials.
+In 2007, Poidimani was arrested on the charge of fraud in connection with the alleged sale of diplomatic passports; he claimed that he had the right to issue these passports as head of the Royal House of Portugal and as president of the Institute International pour les Relations Diplomatiques (IIRD), an entity founded by Poidimani himself.
+The Court of Busto Arsizio initially sentenced him to five years in prison in January 2011.
+However, on April 15, 2013, the Court of Appeal of Milan overturned the conviction and sentence.
+Poidimani has also initiated a number of complaints and lawsuits against Duarte Pio and against numerous Portuguese government officials.

 Death

 Maria Pia of Braganza died in Verona, Italy, in 1995.
-She was buried with her second husband General Blais in the Cimitero Monumentale of Verona.
+She was buried with her second husband, General Blais, in the Cimitero Monumentale of Verona.